reactivemobile/CrimeMapperAndroid/README.md

 # CrimeMapper

-This is [a simple application](https://play.google.com/store/apps/details?id=com.reactivemobile.ukpoliceapp) for downloading and displaying crime report data from the UK Police
+This is [a simple android application](https://play.google.com/store/apps/details?id=com.reactivemobile.ukpoliceapp) for downloading and displaying crime report data from the UK Police
 See https://data.police.uk/ for API documentation

 The app is built using MVP principles with some help from